Hace tiempo que lo dijimos...

 Inking in the details

 A total of 14 commercial inks were purchased from Europe, Asia and the USA, with such exotic names as Tribal Black, Diabolo Genesis, Black Magic and Calcutta Black.
 They were each subjected to solvent extraction and the extracts were spiked with hexamethylbenzene as an internal standard for GC/MS analysis.
+The individual components were separated on a 5% phenyl methylpolysiloxane column and identified by comparison of their mass spectra with those in a commercial library.
+Quantification was accomplished from the peak areas of the compounds related to that of the internal standard.

 A number of impurities were found in the black inks, clearly separated in the chromatograms and identified unambiguously from their retention times and mass spectra.
 Six of these were identified as potential irritants and their quantities were estimated in each of the inks.